smeehan12/standalone-recast-tutorial/_episodes/07-skimming-reformatting.md

     process_type: interpolated-script-cmd
     script: |
-      source ~/release_setup.sh		# NOTE: This command shouldn't be needed if you're using an image you produced in the bonus "python-implementation" exercise!
+      source ~/release_setup.sh		# NOTE: This command shouldn't be needed if you're using an image you produced in the bonus "python-implementation" exercise! source /Bootcamp/build/x86_64-slc6-gcc62-opt/setup.sh
-      /Bootcamp/build/AnalysisPayload/ReformatHist {hist_root} {hist_txt}     # Change the exact run command if your executable has a different name or location
+      ReformatHist {hist_root} {hist_txt}     # Change the exact run command if your executable has a different name or location
   publisher:
     publisher_type: interpolated-pub
     publish: